search instagram arrow-down

 This week’s post is dedicated in gratitude to all the older women I have been privileged to meet in Sudan and whose kindness, wisdom and generosity I cherish.
 At a time of profound political uncertainty and cultural unease, Muslim Like My Grandmother speaks to a tolerant, plural and quietly self-assured Sudan.

-I reproduce below a beautiful portrait, written in 2014, of Amena Bit Omhamed Ali Wad Abrabaen, grandmother to Hala Al-Karib, pictured above, Regional Director of Strategic Initiative for Women in the Horn of Africa (SIHA).
+I reproduce below a beautiful portrait, written in 2014, of Amena Bit Omhamed Ali Wad Abrabaen, grandmother to Hala Al-Karib, pictured above.
+Hala is Regional Director of Strategic Initiative for Women in the Horn of Africa (SIHA).
 The organization works to end violence against women and girls, build an inclusive women’s movement and promote women’s social protection and economic justice across the Horn of Africa.
 Women in Islam, which explores the complexities of gender relations in Muslim communities, is SIHA’s rigorously researched and thought-provoking annual journal.

 Strategic Initiative for Women in the Horn of Africa (SIHA)